Some Italian banks risk problems, central bank chief

 He called on banks' shareholders - the politically connected foundations that control the country's largest lenders - to be ready to forego dividends, "and accept dilution of control, where necessary encouraging mergers with other banks."

-Visco defended the central bank's superivision of the industry and said the capital base of Monte dei Paschi di Siena (BMPS.MI), which has received a 4.1 billion euro state bailout, was currently adequate.
+Visco defended the central bank's supervision of the industry and said the capital base of Monte dei Paschi di Siena (BMPS.MI), which has received a 4.1 billion euro state bailout, was currently adequate.

 However, he said the loans, with their interest rate of 9 percent rising to 15 percent, were "onerous" and the achievement of the bank's restructuring plan could not be taken for granted.